hharte/mm_manager/README.md

 2. `mm_manager` can run under the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) available on Windows 10.
 Note, however, that there may be some issue with modem initialization.
 To work around this, connect to your modem using a program like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) first, to make sure it is working, then quit Putty and run `mm_manager`.
 3. Sometimes, `mm_manager` doesn’t properly detect a disconnect, and subsequently does not reset its tx_seq.
 If the Terminal calls in after this, it will disconnect after receiving a packet with the incorrect tx_seq.
 Eventually, it will get back in sync.
 4. Lots of tables are not well understood.
 Please help figure more out if you can.
-5. Found by Troy Krahn: Force download from Millennium Maintenance Mode does not download tables, even though phone shows that it completed successfully.

 # Further Work Needed (Feel free to help!)